jakehomb/Antivirus_Flaws/docs/index.md

+ ## To view the README for this repository, please click [here.]{https://www.github.com/jakehomb/Antivirus_Flaws/README.md}

  ## Disclaimer:

 	The code and content of this repository are intended for strictly educational purposes.
 If you decide to do something unethical with it or with any of the ideas from it, I am not responsible for any legal consequences.
 You are responisble for your own actions.

  ## Table of Contents:

 	- Goal of project
 	- Reason for writing this article
 	- Targeted Anti-Virus systems explained